-Of course, not everyone who moves to Vietnam is an ESL teacher, there is also a rising amount of Digital Nomads who choose to reside in this country.
+Of course, not everyone who moves to Vietnam is an ESL teacher.
+There is also a rising amount of Digital Nomads who choose to reside in this country.
 Being a Digital Nomad means that you rely heavily on using the internet.
 Luckily, most of Vietnam has a high-speed internet connection.
-This is perfect for those who prefer to work at home but for those who still want to have an office vibe or be surrounded by people, living somewhere with a variety of coffee shops and coworking spaces.
+This is perfect for those who prefer to work at home.
+For those who still want to have an office vibe or be surrounded by people, you can get the same feeling doing you work in coffee shops and coworking spaces.
 As the land of coffee, cafes with internet are not that hard to find but most coworking spaces are found in Ha Noi and Ho Chi Minh.

 The lifestyle you want to have is something you should also heavily consider when choosing where to move in Vietnam.
 If you want to have a huge expat community with a great party vibe then Ho Chi Minh will suit you the best.
 Nature lovers would definitely appreciate smaller towns more.
-While history buffs will fall in love with Hoi Anh and Hanoi.
-Those who want a home base which has easy access to airports should choose to move in a city with an international airport this will also allow you to get cheap tickets without having to travel far to fly.
+History buffs will fall in love with Hoi An and Hanoi.
+Those who want a home base which has easy access to airports should choose to move in a city with an international airport.
+This will also allow you to get cheap tickets without having to travel far to fly.

 You should also consider your budget when considering the lifestyle you are comfortable with.
 Like in any country, some cities are more expensive than others.
 To have a more detailed look at the cost of living in each city, take a look at this article.